canonical/data-platform-benchmark-env/README.md

 It is possible, with terraform, to automate non-juju cloud providers.
 That means, we need to have the target cloud's terraform provider to spin up all needed resources + VMs and then use manual provider in juju to add them up.

-## New Scenario

-If you plan to bring your own bundle once the deployment is done, then consider the following spaces:
-* internal-space: subnets isolated within the tenant and accessible only via a jumphost.
-* public-space:  subnets in the public networks, where a Floating/Elastic/Public IP can be assigned to the VM and it becomes externally reachable.
-In `examples`, this is used to setup the jumphost to access the private subnets

-Also, leave standard meta-arguments in the bundle as it will be used as a template for the deployments.